Impunity Landscapes VI, Open roads

 Open Roads is a portrait of the casino capitalism behavior of unchecked financial institutions as they shatter the sovereignty of states and jeopardize the economic future of millions.

-This work was exhibited at Casa del Lago, Mexico City, January 2025.
+This work was exhibited at Casa del Lago, Mexico City, January 2025; Captive portal, Copenhagen, May 2025; Brick City gallery, Springfield, Missouri, Autumun 2025.

 Installation views.
 Casa del Lago, Mexico City.
-Photographies by Maya Ortega.
+Photography by Maya Ortega.